-Even though Afghanistan has been in a state of conflict since 1978, the events the events following the U.S invasion of Afghanistan in September 2001 will primarily be focused on.
-This began with the 9/11 attacks, where the U.S believed Bin Laden was to blame but the Taliban refused to hand him over.
-Due to this, the U.S invaded Afghanistan and Bin Laden was killed in 2011.
-However, the U.S and British troops remain to stabilise the country over the growing threat of terrorism.
+Even though Afghanistan has been in a state of conflict since 1978, the events following the U.S invasion of Afghanistan in September 2001 will primarily be focused on.
+The U.S invasion of Afghanistan was justified following the 9/11 attacks, where the U.S believed Bin Laden was to blame – the Taliban refused to hand him over.
+Following the U.S invasion, Bin Laden was killed in 2011, however, U.S and British troops remain to stabilise the country over the growing threat of terrorism.

 Casualties of Civilians: Over 100,000 (Since 2010)